 This document describes the procedure for conducting reviews of U.S. Nuclear Regulatory Commission (NRC) Regional and Agreement State radioactive materials programs using the common performance indicator, Technical Quality of Incident and Allegation Activities [NRC Management Directive (MD) 5.6, Integrated Materials Performance Evaluation Program (IMPEP).]

-As used in this procedure, the term "incident" applies to an event that may have caused, or threatens to cause, conditions described in Title 10 Code of Federal Regulations (CFR) 20.1906, 20.2201 through 20.2203, 10 CFR 30.50, 10 CFR 31.5, 10 CFR 34.27, 10 CFR 34.101, 10 CFR 35.3045, 10 CFR 35.3047, 10 CFR 35.3067, 10 CFR 36.83, 10 CFR 39.35, 10 CFR 39.77, 10 CFR 40.60, 10 CFR 70.50, 10 CFR 71.95, or the equivalent Agreement State regulations, or other regulatory reporting requirements imposed by order or license condition.
+As used in this procedure, the term "incident" applies to an event that may have caused, or threatens to cause, conditions described in Title 10 Code of Federal Regulations (CFR) 20.1906, 20.2201 through 20.2203, 10 CFR 30.50, 10 CFR 31.5, 10 CFR 34.27, 10 CFR 34.101, 10 CFR 35.3045, 10 CFR 35.3047, 10 CFR 35.3067, 10 CFR 36.83, 10 CFR 37.57, 10 CFR 37.81, 10 CFR 39.35, 10 CFR 39.77, 10 CFR 40.60, 10 CFR 70.50, 10 CFR 71.95, or the equivalent Agreement State regulations, or other regulatory reporting requirements imposed by order or license condition.
 If an Agreement State defines this term in a different fashion, this should be noted during the course of the review.

-As used in this procedure, the term "allegation" means a declaration, statement, or assertion of impropriety or inadequacy associated with regulated activities, the validity of which has not been established.
-This term includes all concerns identified by sources such as the media, individuals, or organizations.
-Excluded from this definition are matters being handled by more formal processes, such as 10 CFR 2.206 petitions, hearing boards, and appeal boards.If an Agreement State defines this term in a different fashion, this should be noted during the course of the review.
+As used in this procedure, the NRC uses the term "allegation" to mean a declaration, statement, or assertion of impropriety or inadequacy associated with NRC and/or Agreement State regulated activities, the validity of which has not been established.
+For this procedure, this term also includes all concerns identified by sources external to Agreement State staff such as the media, individuals, or organizations.
+Excluded from this definition are matters being handled by more formal processes, such as 10 CFR 2.206 petitions, hearing boards, and appeal boards.
+For the purposes of this procedure, the terms “allegations” and “concerns” may be used interchangeably.
+If an Agreement State program defines this term in a different fashion, this should be noted during the course of the review.

 OBJECTIVES